 Many restaurants and diners in Japan use this product, ( I worked at several diners in Japan, and used it.).

 It’s enough hot to kick your nose.

 Unlike wasabi paste, wasabi powder is handy to store once opened.

 It never gets dried out in your refrigerator!

 However, try to consume it within the year once opened.

-To make Wasabi dressing from the basic Asian sesame dressing, you can do it either way by adding it as the powder or as the paste.
+To make Wasabi dressing from the basic Asian sesame dressing, you can do it either way by adding it as a powder or as a paste.

 Gochujang (Spicy Korean Miso)

 Add 1 tsp of Gochujang, 1 clove of grated fresh garlic, and 1 tbsp of honey.

 Gochujang originated in Korean Peninsula and is a sticky fermented soybean paste with spicy, sweet, and more complex flavors.